-Attorney General Wasden serves as Chair of the American Legacy Foundation, which was created pursuant to the MSA to reduce youth tobacco smoking and to prevent smoking-related disease in the United States.
+Attorney General Wasden served until recently as Chair of the American Legacy Foundation, which was created pursuant to the MSA to reduce youth tobacco smoking and to prevent smoking-related disease in the United States.
 The American Legacy Foundation developed, and continues to manage, the largest youth smoking prevention campaign in the country-truth[®]-with results that have proven successful.